pluralsight/guides/in-review/devops/tips-and-cool-tricks-to-use-in-git/article.md

 commit config
 ```

+Having this autocomplete ability at your fingertips speeds up implementation.

 ### Checkout and reset on files

 You may have used [checkout][checkout] and [reset][reset] to work with branches and commits.

-What you may not know is that you can also use the **checkout** and **reset** commands on files.
+However, you can also use the **checkout** and **reset** commands on files.

-When we use `git reset` on a file in git, it will **update** the staging area, causing a particular file to go **back** to the state it was in a previous commit.
+When we use `git reset` on a file in git, the reset command will update the staging area, causing a particular file to revert to its previous state.

-This means we can remove the file *"jedi.js"* from the staging area, and cause it to be equal to its version in *HEAD* with the command:
+As a result, users can remove the file *"jedi.js"* from the staging area and make it equal to its version in *HEAD* with the command:

 ```shell
 $ git reset HEAD jedi.js
 ```

-The result of the operation is: the file is no longer in staging and has the same content as the latest commit.
+As seen in the diagram above, the file is no longer in staging and has the same content as the latest commit.

 ![Reset File](https://raw.githubusercontent.com/andreybleme/andreybleme.github.io/master/assets/img/resetfile.png "git reset file")

 Pretty cool!
 Now let's take a look at **`checkout`**.

 Good old `git checkout` is typically used to switch between branches.
 When the command is used with a file path, the specified file is reset to the same state as the branch (__HEAD__ in this case).